spellshift/realm/docs/_docs/dev-guide/introduction.md

 * Conventionally, please colocate your test code with the code it is testing and include it in the `<packagename>_test` package
 * We rely on the standard [testify](https://github.com/stretchr/testify) assert & require libraries for ensuring expected values (or errors) are returned
 * To enable a variety of inputs for a test case, we rely on closure-driven testing for Golang, you can read more about it [here](https://medium.com/@cep21/closure-driven-tests-an-alternative-style-to-table-driven-tests-in-go-628a41497e5e)
-* Reuseable test code should go in a subpackage suffixed with test
+* Reuseable test code should go in a sub-package suffixed with test
     * For example, reuseable test code for the `ent` package would be located in the `ent/enttest` package
     * This convention is even used in the Golang standard library (e.g. [net/http](https://pkg.go.dev/net/http/httptest))
 * Please use existing tests as a reference for writing new tests